 How sustainable are bamboo toothbrushes?

 Bamboo toothbrushes, for example, require very little processing.
 Bamboo is carved into shape and then the bristles are added.
 When the brush is no longer fit for purpose, the bamboo handle can be safely composted in nature.
 A much more sustainable alternative to plastic toothbrushes, which will stick around for ages.

 Considering what toilet paper is normally made from, i.e. wood, the way bamboo is grown and harvested makes the raw material more sustainable from that perspective.
 From a production perspective, making bamboo toilet paper doesn’t require bleaches, like chlorine, or any other nasty chemicals that end up polluting the environment.
-After use, bamboo toilet paper is 100% biodegradable and will break down quickly and is safe for use in septic tanks.
+After use, bamboo toilet paper is 100% biodegradable, will break down quickly and is safe for use in septic tanks.

 Bamboo toilet paper doesn't require chemical bleaches